terepv/terepv/README.md

 - Hi, I’m tere 👋
-- I’m interested in Product Design 👀
+- I’m a Product Designer 👀
-- I’m currently learning product design lol 🌱
-- I’m looking to collaborate on neat user experiences 💞️
+- Currently working on my coding skills 🌱
-- How to reach me: on linkedin.com/teresa-pegna 📫
+- Contact me on linkedin.com/teresa-pegna 📫

 <!---
 terepv/terepv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.